 Ridge rocks (photo by Rachel):

-Another scrambly bit:
+Another scrambly section:

-Heading for the short wall:
+Heading towards a short wall:

 Looking back at another rocky descent: